 This proves that children have an amazing learning capacity.
 Without being consciously aware of it, their brains are continuously absorbing and calculating patterns or statistics.
 In the case of language development, they analyze which words follow others regularly, the context in which they are used, etc. This study is important because it lays the groundwork for understanding language development and grammar as a learnt skill, not something we are born with.
 This explains why children acquire language at different rates.

 There are a lot of simple everyday things that you can do at home to help your little one learn to identify patterns.
-For example, when you dress him for the day, notice the patterns on his clothes: “You’re wearing stripes today!”.
+For example, when you dress them for the day, notice the patterns on their clothes: “You’re wearing stripes today!”.
 You can also create a pattern while walking: “Step.
 Step.
 Stop.
 Step.
 Step.
 Stop”.
-Have your little one make his own patterns using different materials like play-dough, crayons, or even cereal!
+Have your little one make their own patterns using different materials like play-dough, crayons, or even cereal!

 Patterns are all around us.
-Get in the habit of pointing them out to your little one and soon he will be finding them by himself!
-This will in turn boost his language development.
+Get in the habit of pointing them out to your little one and soon they will be finding patterns by themselves!
+This will in turn boost their language development.